secretstartups/handbook/sales/commercial/index.html.md

 1. Always keep Next Steps Date and Next Steps up to date as an assignment to a future version of yourself on how you will take action to continue the customers buying process.
 1. When you start your day you need to check all inputs like email, zendesk, and lead queue so you can triage those requests into your priorities for that day.
 1. Allocate times of your day in four ways:
     - Customer meetings scheduled
     - Proactive email and internal efforts
     - Proactive calling efforts
     - Time to check inputs again
 1. When beginning a proactive time block, open your opportunities view and sort by Next Steps Date.
 1. Your Next Steps should be specific and compelling so that you can take action on them within 3 minutes of reading.
-    1. `Next Steps` should contain **_only_** the actions you will take next: no dates, no history, just the Next Steps
+    1. `Next Steps` should contain <b>_only_</b> the actions you will take next: no dates, no history, just the Next Steps
-    2. When you update `Next Steps`, the `Next Steps History` will automatically capture your prior `Next Steps`, applying a date stamp and storing them in reverse-chronological order
+    1. When you update `Next Steps`, the `Next Steps History` will automatically capture your prior `Next Steps`, applying a date stamp and storing them in reverse-chronological order
-    3. __Please Note:__ If you previously included history in the `Next Steps` field, the next time you update `Next Steps` you will need to clear the field completely and input only your Next Steps
+    1. **Please Note:** If you previously included history in the `Next Steps` field, the next time you update `Next Steps` you will need to clear the field completely and input only your Next Steps

 ### Opportunity-Specific Slide Deck